New Hanover County Schools

 Board of Education Standing Committees

-Board Members: Pat Bradford (Chair), Hugh McManus
+Board Members: Pat Bradford (Chair), Josie Barnhart, and Judy Justcie

-The purpose of this committee is to improve communication and transparency of financial reporting, budget development and budget reporting.
+The purpose of this committee is to improve communication and transparency of financial reporting, budget development, and budget reporting.
 The committee provides input and feedback to the superintendent and staff.
 Based on information gathered in these meetings and state/federal guidelines, the staff will improve reporting processes and communications.
 The committee is composed of, at a minimum, two Board members, the Chief Financial Officer, three individuals from the senior leadership team, and a representative from each school level (elementary, middle school, and high school).

-No outside committee members required)
+No outside committee members required.

 Legislative Committee